zhangfand/zed/crates/channels/README.md

     - Start sharing popover
         - Displayed upon clicking share when not streaming
         - An editor for entering a channel
+        - Suggest a channel:
+            - Use Git if possible to determine the org and repo name
+            - First choice: #zed/zed/feature
+                - If this channel does not exist, allow the user to create it
+                - If it does exist, do they have access?
+                    - Yes: Allow user to stream here
+                    - No?
+Suggest @ascii/zed/rope instead
+        - Affordance to set channel permissions
+            - Public: People can join as guests by browsing with no link
+            - Private: Need to be invited
         - Suggested channels and users
-        - Start sharing
+        - Start sharing button
-        - Copy link and start sharing
+        - Copy link to invite guests
-        - Invite as guest / Invite as member to affect link
     - Currently sharing popover
-        - Copy link
         - What terminals, screens, and projects you are sharing, with affordances to unshare
-    - Show user's avatar in corner when they are not streaming
-    - When streaming, replace user avatar with ...
+        - An affordance to copy a link to the current stream's channel
 - Channels panel
-    - Channel tree
+    - Channels section
-        - Show when a channel is streaming
+        - Show a tree of channels
         - Show who is active in the channel
+        - Show which channels are streaming, and which projects are shared
+        - Gray out or hide inactive channels with an affordance to show more
+        - When showing inactive channels, sort by recent activity
-    - Create a channel
+        - Affordance to create a channel
-    - Add an existing channel
+        - Affordance to add an existing channel to your list
+        - Affordance to remove channels
+        - Affordance to invite users to your channel
     - Contacts
         - Add contact
+        - See who is streaming
     - Assistants
         - For now, maybe just model names?
     - Stream controls